niwa-niwa/lesson-flutter/README.md

 # Lesson Flutter

-This Repository is for testing and studying Python.
+This Repository is for testing and studying Flutter.

 createing a branch by topics.